magepeopleteam/service-booking-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Simplify your service bookings and reservation system with a powerful WordPress plugin WpBookingly.
-Install and enjoy the hassle-free booking solution.
+Install and enjoy hassle-free booking solution

 == Description ==
 Create an automated and simple online booking system whether you're a small local shop or a wide-reaching enterprise, From restaurants to salons, hotels, or any service-based operation, our solution covers a comprehensive booking system.